DentalGrant/99denturesgrant/_posts/care-of-dentures.md

   url: '/assets/blog/hello-world/cover.jpg'
 ---

 Denture wearer?
 Please keep them in top shape!
 Understand the difference between full and partial dentures and know regular cleaning is critical for appearance and oral health.
-Dive into our guide for the best denture care and maintain that confident smile.
+Dive into our guide for the best denture care and maintain that confident smiles.

 ## Types of Dentures